-The school employs a number of sanctions to enforce the school rules, and to ensure a safe and positive learning environment.
-We employ each sanction appropriately to each individual situation.
+The school employs a number of sanctions to enforce the school code of conduct, and to ensure a safe and positive learning environment.
+We employ each sanction appropriately to each individual situation:

 - We expect pupils to listen to instructions in lessons.
-If they do not do so we may ask them to move nearer the teacher - We expect pupils to try their best in all activities.
-If they do not do so, we may ask them to redo a task - We expect all pupils to adhere to the Pupils' Code of Conduct.
-This code is signed by pupils in the Prep Department and is visible in their Prep journal (see Appendix III) - The safety of the pupils is paramount in all situations.
-If a pupil's behaviour endangers the safety of others, the class teacher stops the activity and prevents the pupil from taking part as appropriate (as appropriate) - If a pupil threatens, hurts or bullies another pupil, the class teacher records the incident (incidents and concerns book) and the pupil has sanctions put in place.
-If a pupil repeatedly acts in a way that disrupts or upsets others, the school contacts the pupil's parents and seeks an appointment in order to discuss the situation, with a view to improving the behaviour of the pupil - If a pupil in Foundation 2-Year 2 does not behave in line with the class charter or hasn't tried their best, they may lose Golden Time - If a pupil in the Prep Dept appears on the red area of the "Going for Gold" chart they will spend morning break on "The Wall" in the Prep playground - Pupils in Foundation 1 have thinking time if they struggle to behave in line with their class charter or expectations.
-Foundation 2 follows this procedure for the autumn term.
+If they do not do so, we may ask them to move nearer the teacher. - We expect pupils to try their best in all activities.
+If they do not do so, we may ask them to redo a task. - We expect all pupils to adhere to the Pupils' Code of Conduct.
+This code is signed by pupils in the Prep Department and is visible in their prep journal (see Appendix III). - The safety of the pupils is paramount in all situations.
+If a pupil's behaviour endangers the safety of others, the class teacher stops the activity and prevents the pupil from taking part (as appropriate). - If a pupil threatens, hurts or bullies another pupil, the class teacher records the incident (incidents and concerns book) and the pupil has sanctions put in place. - If a pupil repeatedly acts in a way that disrupts or upsets others, the school contacts the pupil's parents and seeks an appointment to discuss the situation, with a view to improving the behaviour of the pupil. - If a pupil in Year 1 or Year 2 does not behave in line with the class charter or hasn't tried their best, they may lose Golden Time. - If a pupil in the Prep Dept appears on the red area of the "Going for Gold" chart, they will spend the next morning break on "The Wall" in the Prep playground. - Pupils in Early Years have thinking time if they struggle to behave, in line with their class charter or expectations.